kevin-chau/TReactr/README.md

 This is equivalent to `yarn install` or `npm install`.

 ## Run:
-To start a3 dev server and launch TReactr in your browser, use:
+To start a dev server and launch TReactr in your browser, use:

   yarn start